 Password: {Minimus_Token}

-Here’s an example Dockerfile illustrating how to utilize the package manager during the build process:
+This Dockerfile illustrates how to utilize the package manager during the build process.
+The credentials are hardcoded:

 FROM reg.mini.dev/redis:latest-dev